 !!-CE-!!
 In accordance with CE Standard EN 13155, the lifter is designed to rest on relatively horizontal surfaces without tipping over.
 To store the lifter in this way, set the lifter with the pads facing downward on a clean, smooth, flat surface.
-Then lower the lift bar to a horizontal orientation (see OPERATION: To TILT THE LOAD) and place a support under the lift bail.
-However, see the Note immediately following.
+Then lower the lift bar to a horizontal orientation and place a support under the lift spool.